rinajhinjhina/rohanfaiyaz/content/post/context.md

     return <div>{contextValue}</div>
 }
 ```
 However you might notice a problem with this method.
 We can only change the value of the state in the component containing the Provider.
-What if we want to trigger a state change for our child component?
+What if we want to trigger a state change from our child component?

 Well remember the reducer state pattern I talked about above?
 We can use it here!
 React provides a handy `useReducer` hook which takes in a `reducer` function and an `initialState` value and returns the current state and a dispatch method.
 If you have used redux before, this is the exact same reducer pattern we would observe there.
 Then we have pass the return value of the `useReducer` hook as the value inside `<Provider>`.